MarquezProject/marquez/CONTRIBUTING.md

 $ ./gradlew spotlessApply
 ```

 > **Note:** To make formatting code simple, we recommend installing a [plugin](https://github.com/google/google-java-format#intellij-android-studio-and-other-jetbrains-ides) for your favorite IDE.
 We also us [Lombok](https://projectlombok.org).
-Though note required, you might want to install the [plugin](https://projectlombok.org/setup/overview) as well.
+Though not required, you might want to install the [plugin](https://projectlombok.org/setup/overview) as well.

 # Submitting a [Pull Request](https://help.github.com/articles/about-pull-requests)